Everything You Need to Know About Medical Debt

 While there’s no federal law on the standards for financial assistance, about half of the states in the U.S. have medical debtor protection laws that lay out income requirements to qualify for financial assistance.
 These laws also provide details on what type of financial assistance a nonprofit hospital needs to offer.

-Ask for a Repayment Plan
+Ask Your Healthcare Provider for a Repayment Plan

 When you receive a medical bill, make sure the charges and services you’re being billed for are correct.
 Inaccurate info can cost you time and money.